-Newport RI beaches have been spoiled by not only miles of unspoiled coastline, but warm ocean waters as well.
+Newport RI has been spoiled by not only miles of coastline and sandy beaches, but warm ocean waters as well.
 As one of the last stops for the Gulf Stream current that starts in the Florida straits and juts out across the Atlantic to southern England, Newport's water temperatures often rise above 70 degrees on the beaches in the months of July and August.
 Sometimes it even warms enough to swim by Memorial Day!
 At the end of the season in September and October, the ocean water is often still in the mid 60's and many people swim the beaches until the last weeks of October.

 Area beaches range from small intimate coves to mile-long stretches of gray-white soft sand beach with varying degrees of surf.
 The highest waves on Newport's beaches often occur away from the beaches themselves and closer to the rocky outcroppings of The Cliff Walk, Sachuest Point National Wildlife Refuge, and Brenton Point State Park where you may find small sandy areas to enjoy the water and surf.
 Newport's beaches tend to lie in more protected inlets, offering decent waves for both surfers and families looking to have fun in the waves.
 Expect to find wave heights anywhere from less than a foot to about four feet preceeding coastal storms with a strong onshore flow or the day after a storm departs the area.